 Learn how to easily convert your traditional collar into a more casual style.

-Shortening the Alder into a shirt or tunic length is easy and works well for both View A and View B.
+Shortening the Alder into a tunic is easy and works well for both View A and View B.

 Alder Variation 03: V-Neck Tutorial